-Recently, the IMO Foundation research team has identified a new mutation not described to date in the ARSG gene, which was first linked in 2018 to Usher Syndrome, a retinal dystrophy that causes visual and hearing loss.
-These findings have led to confirmation of the existence of a 4th type of the disease, and have been published in the prestigious scientific journal American Journal of Ophthalmology Case Reports.
+In a second phase of the project, the IMO Foundation research team has identified a new mutation not described to date in the ARSG gene, which was first related in 2018 was related for the first time to Usher Syndrome, a retinal dystrophy that causes visual and hearing loss.
+These findings have allowed to confirm the existence of a 4th type of the disease, and have been published in the prestigious scientific journal American Journal of Ophthalmology Case Reports.

 Related research papers